 If you can get it, get it.
 No other rural broadband solution is going to be as fast or reliable as Gigaclear.
 There are simply no drawbacks here as there are with 4G home broadband (unreliable, often slow), satellite broadband (huge latency issues, expensive) or any other rural broadband solution.
 Maybe the fact you can't get a landline from Gigaclear could be seen as a downside, but it's an upside too if you rely primarily on your mobile phone and don't need one.

 But of course, it is almost certainly the case that you cannot get it, and if you live somewhere rural where speeds aren't great, but they are adequate, it's unlikely you'll ever be able to get it, since you'll never be able to convince your community of the need.

-If you're looking for realistic alternatives, you probably already know the deal where you live.
-It's likely poor speeds on an Openreach network provider such as BT or Sky, unavailable Virgin Media, or some sort of mobile broadband solution.
-If you can get Gigaclear jump on it, you lucky so and so!
+If you're looking for realistic alternatives, you probably already know what the deal is where you live.
+It's likely to be a choice of poor speeds on an Openreach network provider such as BT or Sky, unavailable Virgin Media, or some sort of mobile broadband solution.
+If you can get Gigaclear, jump on it, you lucky so-and-so!